Introduction

 How often should a WBS be updated during a project?

-A WBS should be reviewed and updated regularly, particularly at key milestones or when significant changes occur in project scope.
+A WBS should be reviewed and updated regularly, especially at major milestones or when there are significant changes in the project scope or objectives.
+This ensures that the WBS remains aligned with the project’s needs.

 What is the relationship between WBS and risk management?